United States Post Office–Meriden Main

 The former U.S. Post Office-Meriden Main, also known as Meriden Main Post Office, is located at 89 Colony Street in Meriden, Connecticut.
 Built in 1907 and extended in 1932, it is a striking local example of Beaux Arts architecture.
 The building was listed on the National Register of Historic Places in 1986.

+History

+Meriden's former post office is located on the east side of Colony Street on the northern fringe of downtown Meriden, at the southeast corner of Brooks Street.

+Construction of the building was authorized by Congress in 1907, and the building was completed in 1909 to a design by James Knox Taylor.
 It no longer houses the city's main post office, which is at 190 Center Street.

-Description and history